josephdadams/TallyArbiter/readme.md

 * Once a connection is established, all sources, devices, and tally data from the local server will be relayed up to the cloud server.
 * Tally Arbiter will handle this incoming tally data as it would any local source.
 * You can also flash/ping listener clients the same way you would if they were local.
-* **If a Tally Arbiter Client is removed, all Sources and Devices will be removed.**
+* **If a Tally Arbiter Cloud Client is removed, all Sources and Devices associated with that Cloud Client will be removed.**

 # Using the REST API
 The Web GUI is the most complete way to interact with the software, however the following API's are available (`HTTP GET` method unless otherwise noted):